 Performances and workshops allow our performers to share the joy of Taiko with their audiences:

-- “KOKORO” (heart and mind): playing with all our heart and mindful of the long history of Taiko we strive to present an authentic Taiko experience.
+- “KOKORO” (heart and mind): The Taiko beat is called the heartbeat of Japan; and mindful of the long history of Taiko, we strive to present an authentic Taiko experience.

-- “KI” (energy and spirit): through Taiko our “Ki” is expressed; and this energy and spirit is shared and received by our audience.
+- “KI” (energy and spirit): through Taiko our energy and the Japanese spirit is shared and received by our audience.

 - “BUNKA” (culture): Taiko is used as an educational tool to teach the music, culture and history of Japan to children in schools and in the community; and to imbue a strong appreciation for cultural tradition and the arts.